horne-d/program-planner/README.md

 Through testing, feedback from the users enabled me to edit how the application looked.
 Initially I used bootstrap cards to display each program, but was found when a large number of programs were listed, that there was a lag in the page loading.
 Also, some of the programs did not list correct, which is why I then turned to tables which enabled quick and easy to read data.

+I have validated HTML code on the following: https://www.freeformatter.com/html-validator.html I have validated the CSS files on the following: http://csslint.net/

 # Deployment
 My code was writted initially on Cloud 9, but turned this locally when this service was shut down.
 I deploted this to Github, and then linked this to Heroku so this can be ran.